Analysis | Why the U.S.-Iran Conflict Is Now Coming to a Head

 5. What’s at stake in the conflict?

 The stability of the Middle East.
 European officials frequently cite their inability to prevent U.S. President George W. Bush’s administration from starting the Iraq war in 2003 as a key reason for trying to salvage the Iran deal.
 The U.S. and Iran are still far from declaring war on each other, and U.S. Secretary of State Michael Pompeo responded cautiously to Iran’s announcement, saying “it was intentionally ambiguous.”
 But tensions are mounting.
-Just before Iran’s ultimatum, the U.S. said it was deploying an aircraft carrier and B-52 bombers to the Persian Gulf in response to unspecified threats from Iran.
+Less than a day after Iran’s declaration, the U.S. imposed new sanctions prohibiting trading in its metals.
+Just before the ultimatum, the U.S. said it was deploying an aircraft carrier and B-52 bombers to the Persian Gulf in response to unspecified threats from Iran.
 Israeli Prime Minister Benjamin Netanyahu has already warned that his country would confront any Iranian move to develop a nuclear weapon.

 --With assistance from Nick Wadhams.